President Ilham Aliyev congratulates King of Spain | News.az

 President Ilham Aliyev congratulates King of Spain

-Azerbaijan’s President Ilham Aliyev congratulated King Felipe VI of Spain on the occasion of his country’s national holiday, News.Az reports.
+President of Azerbaijan Ilham Aliyev has congratulated Spain's King Felipe VI on the national holiday of his country.